alonzowolfram/bisant-geo/README.md

 > Replace `path/to/directory/` with the path to the target directory on your machine.

 ### Configuration
-Now that we have the pipeline downloaded, we will need to configure the settings for your particular experiment.
+Now that you have the pipeline downloaded, you will need to configure the settings for your particular experiment.

 All the settings you will need to edit are stored in one convenient file, `config.yaml`, located in the `bisantine-geo` folder you just downloaded.
 Open this file in your favorite text editor and edit the settings accordingly.
 See the comments above each setting for documentation.